 You can visit the print shop and museum and read the original reports of the gunfight in 1881.

 If you purchase a ticket to the O.K.
-Corral gunfight you can also receive a copy of the original 1881 newspaper reporting about the gunfight.
+Corral gunfight, you can also receive a copy of the original 1881 newspaper reporting about the gunfight.

 You can tour the print shop to see the different machinery and printing presses used over the years.

-5. Stroll Along Allen Street
+Stroll Along Allen Street

 The town of Tombstone is still relatively small but has grown to include residential housing, retail shops, businesses, and restaurants.

-The residents of Tombstone are passionate about preserving the history and heritage of their town and it shows.
+The residents of Tombstone are passionate about preserving the history and heritage of their town, and it shows.

 The O.K.
-Corral Historic Complex is located on Allen Street, but there are several other notable spots worth checking out along this dusty main street.
+Corral Historic Complex is located on Allen Street, but there are also several other notable spots worth checking out along this dusty main street.

 Crystal Palace Saloon